sbarthol/scoogle/README.md

 The options are

+- `--serverInterface` The interface on which the server listens.
+Defaults to `localhost`.
-- `--port` The port number on which the server listens.
+- `--serverPort` The port number on which the server listens.
+Defaults to `8080`.
 - `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
 Defaults to `localhost`.
 - `--zooKeeperPort` The port of the ZooKeeper Quorum server.
-Defaults `2181`.
+Defaults to `2181`.
 - `-h, --help` Show help message.